gbmhunter/blog/content/electronics/circuit-design/analogue-filters/filter-tunings/_index.md

 {{% figure src="tuning-comparison-step-response.png" width="600px" caption="Step response comparison of different filter tunings." %}}

 The Bessel-tuned filter shows the least amount of ringing.
 This is what we would expect, as the Bessel-filter is optimized to have the flattest group delay.
 All frequencies get delayed by roughly the same amount, and so the output is not "distorted".
 Ringing is a result of different frequencies being delayed by different amounts of time (remember that an input step response essentially has frequency components at all frequencies, hence why it is a good testcase for a filter).

+## Further Reading

+If you want to learn more about transfer functions, the Laplace transform, gain/phase plots and group delay, check out the [What Are Transfer Functions, Poles, And Zeroes? page](/electronics/circuit-design/what-are-transfer-functions-poles-and-zeroes/).

+If you are interested in actually building a filter with these filter tunings, you'll have to learn how to apply a specific filter tuning to a particular filter topology.
+For general filter topologies, see the [Analog Filters](/electronics/circuit-design/analogue-filters/) page.
+For info specific to the popular 2nd-order Sallen-Key filter, see the [Sallen-Key Filters page](/electronics/circuit-design/analogue-filters/sallen-key-filters/).

 ## References